 Reach the summit of a mountain in the heart of Banff’s townsite.
-Take in breathtaking views of the Bow and Spray Valleys.
+Take in breathtaking views of the Bow and Spray valleys.
 This steep trail can be extremely icy.
-Hiking poles are strongly recommended.
+Ice cleats and hiking poles are strongly recommended.

 - Suitable for any type of visitor.